muratk5n/thirdwave/en/README.md

 H2 View: "€3.5bn project to create 1,500km hydrogen backbone pipeline for Germany..
-Hydrogen infrastructure in Germany has been handed a significant boost today (March 24) with RWE and OGE unveiling a hydrogen infrastructure concept including 1GW of new electrolyser capacity and 1,500km of pipeline...
+Hydrogen infrastructure in Germany has been handed a significant boost with RWE and OGE unveiling a hydrogen infrastructure concept including 1GW of new electrolyser capacity and 1,500km of pipeline...

 Dubbed *H2ercules* the plans aim to install an additional 1GW of electrolyser capacity whilst also linking it via pipeline